 An award-winning artist, his work has received funding from the American Institute of Indian Studies and the New York State Council for the Arts.

-Joshua is currently on tour playing bansuri and guitar with Cirque du Soleil’s “TOTEM”.
+Joshua is currently bandleader and playing bansuri and guitar with Cirque du Soleil’s “TOTEM”.

 While studying guitar at Berklee College of Music, he developed an interest in the music of other cultures.
 At the same time, he was beginning to explore meditation and spirituality.
 As a way of incorporating these interests, he began learning the bansuri.
 After graduating in 1998, he moved to upstate New York to study North Indian Classical music with the great American bansuri master, Steve Gorn.
 This was followed by multiple trips to India to study with Pandit Raghunath Seth, one of the living legends of Indian flute playing.
 In recent years, he has been learning with Varanasi-based Sarod maestro Pandit Vikash Maharaj, a 14th-generation master musician.